 - Straws.
 I currently have my eye on these re-usable bamboo, metal, and glass straws.

-Add the two remaining lime wedges (1/4 of a lime) and the simple syrup to the glass.
-Muddle again just enough to release the lime juice and combine with the simple syrup.
+- Add the two remaining lime wedges (1/4 of a lime) and the simple syrup to the glass.
+Gently muddle again – just enough to release the lime juice and combine with the simple syrup.

-Pour the rum directly over the ice and top off with club soda.
-Stir gently just to combine and garnish with lime and fresh sprigs of mint.
+- Pour the rum directly over the ice and top off with club soda or soda water.
+Stir gently just to combine.
+Garnish with additional lime wedges and a fresh sprig of mint.

-Although there are countless Mojito variations, this classic Mojito Recipe is made with white rum.
-Also known as “silver” or “light” rum, white rum is light bodied with a sweet taste.
+Although there are countless Mojito variations, I made this classic mojito recipe with white rum.
+White rum, also known as silver rum or light rum, is light-bodied with a sweet taste.

 The most popular and probably well-known white rum is Bacardi Superior.

 - Use fresh limes – not the concentrated stuff.

 - Quality counts.
 With only five ingredients, each one is super important.
 Just like the lime juice, you want to be sure to use a quality rum that you actually like the taste of.
 Some favorites include Bacardi Superior or Cana Brava.

 - Avoid over-muddling.
 Gently, yet firmly, press the limes and mint with your muddler (like this one) and gently twist.
 We’re not trying to rip the mint to shreds, that just makes your mojito bitter.